dubiacc/docs/en/hesse/sacred-tradition.md

 Transcript of a talk by Fr.
 Hesse: The True Notion of Sacred Tradition

-# Fr.
-Hesse: The True Notion of Sacred Tradition
+# The True Notion of Sacred Tradition

 In this talk, Fr.
 Hesse defines essential theological distinctions including schism / heresy, valid / licit, objective / subjective, material / formal,